NCAR/ccpp-doc/README.md

 # ccpp-doc
-Documentation for the [GMTB](http://www.dtcenter.org/GMTB/html/) Common Community Physics Package (CCPP).
+This repository contains the technical documentation for the [GMTB](http://www.dtcenter.org/GMTB/html/) Common Community Physics Package (CCPP).
 A viewable version of the latest documentation resides [here](https://dtcenter.org/community-code/common-community-physics-package-ccpp/documentation).

 ## Notes to Developers
-This repository contains the technical documentation for CCPP.
-The documentation is generated with Sphinx, using the reStructuredText (.rst) files in the CCPPtechnical/source directory.
+The documentation is generated with Sphinx, using the reStructuredText (*.rst*) files in the *CCPPtechnical/source* directory.
 Output can be generated in HTML or PDF formats.

 ## Creating the technical documentation